 The Blue Ridge Parkway runs through 29 counties in both Virginia and North Carolina.
-Amidst them, there are countless breathtaking and thrilling stops to make to appreciate the charm of small-town life and its surrounding scenery.
+Amidst them, there are countless breathtaking and thrilling stops to appreciate the charm of small-town life and its surrounding scenery.

 Regulations like a speed limit of 45 miles per hour, two lanes, and the ban of any large trucking vehicles help to make this drive an even more delightful and relaxing experience.
 The Blue Ridge Parkway provides access to hundreds of hiking trails, vistas, and natural wonders and is undoubtedly one of the best road trips in the USA.

 Driving the Blue Ridge Parkway is easily one of the best things to do in North Carolina.
 Depending on your time frame and how many of these charming pauses you want to make along the Blue Ridge Parkway, we recommend planning for a three-to-seven-day drive.
 It’s one of the most picturesque journeys you can make in the entire country, so it deserves proper time!
 Let’s dig into the best stops on the Blue Ridge Parkway.

 What is the Blue Ridge Parkway?

 The Blue Ridge Parkway is 469 miles of pure beauty, connecting Shenandoah National Park to the Great Smoky Mountains National Park.
 The Blue Ridge Parkway starts in Rockfish Gap, VA and runs until Cherokee, NC, or vice versa.
 It’s the longest linear park in America and is named after the Blue Ridge Mountains, part of the Appalachian Mountain Range.

 Visitors flock from all over the country to drive this route, especially in the fall when the colors are out of this world.